bcgov/nr-broker/docs/dev_env_vars.md

 | GITHUB_OAUTH_CLIENT_ID |  |  | The client id of the GitHub OAuth App |
 | GITHUB_OAUTH_CLIENT_SECRET |  |  |  The client secret of the GitHub OAuth App |

+#### Where to find/create

+These are values from a GitHub OAuth app.
+They should be treated as secrets.
+Your organization must create a GitHub OAuth app in your organization settings for each deployment with a unique url.
+The authorization callback url for localhost is 'http://localhost:8200/v1/collection/user/link-github'.

+All developers can share the localhost OAuth app.
+For an actual deployment, you would change 'http://localhost:8200' to be your vanity url.

 ## Sync Services

 ### GitHub